 Waking from Kita-Kamakura Station, there is a Tenka-mon, which is a gate outside.
-I thought this gate is Somon, but it's not.
+I thought this gate is Somon, but it’s not.
 Passing this gate, there is a parking lot, and there is Somon at the other end of the parking lot.
-Tenka-mon has a plate which is written "天下禅林" (Ten-Ka-Zen-Rin).
-The name of Tenka-mon seems to be derived from this word.
-Ten-Ka-Zen-Rin means "Zen temple to seek to develop human resources world wide".
+Tenka-mon has a plate on which is written: “天下禅林” (Ten-Ka-Zen-Rin).
+The name Tenka-mon seems to be derived from this word.
+Ten-Ka-Zen-Rin means “Zen temple to seek to develop human resources worldwide”.

-Going throush the parking lot, there is Somon.
-This gate has a plate written "巨福山” (Ko-Fuku-San).
-Ko-Fuku-San measn "Temple to bring great fortune".
+Going through the parking lot, there is Somon.
+This gate has a plate written, “巨福山” (Ko-Fuku-San).
+Ko-Fuku-San means “Temple to bring great fortune”.

 Going inside, you need to pay an admission fee here.
-An arrangement of precinct is the same as the Engaku-ji, such as Somon, Sanmon, Butsuden, and Hatto are lined.
-Along both side of the line, there are Tatchu.
-There is a Bonsho (temple bell), which is a national treasure, at the right side of the Sanmon.
+An arrangement of precincts is the same as the Engaku-ji, such as Somon, Sanmon, Butsuden, and Hatto are lined.
+Along both sides of the line, there is Tatchu.
+There is a Bonsho (temple bell), which is a national treasure, on the right side of the Sanmon.

 Going further, there are Kara-mon and Hojo.
-You can visit inside of Hojo.
+You can visit Hojo.
 There is a beautiful garden at the back of the Hojo.